savonet/book/language.md

 (resp. `max_int`)\index{max\_int@\texttt{max\_int}}; typically, on a 64 bits architecture, they range from -4611686018427387904 to 4611686018427387903.

-The floating point numbers\index{float}, such as `2.45`, are of type `float`\index{float@\texttt{float}}, and are in double precision (always stored on 64 bits).
-They always have a decimal point in them, so that `3` and `3.` are not the same thing: the former is an integer and the later is a float.
+The _floating point numbers_\index{float}, such as `2.45`, are of type `float`\index{float@\texttt{float}}, and are in double precision, meaning that they are always stored on 64 bits.
+We always write the a decimal point in them, so that `3` and `3.` are not the same thing: the former is an integer and the later is a float.
 This is a source of errors for beginners, but is necessary for typing to work well.
 For instance, if we try to execute a program containing the instruction

 ```{.liquidsoap include="liq/bad/sine.liq" from=0 to=0}
 ```